-----BEGIN PGP SIGNED MESSAGE-----

 And for ARP packets Batman could probably provide some fake proxy,

-where the node would answer them directly instea d of broadcasting
+where the node would answer them directly instea

 them around.
 Or maybe tunnel them directly to the node who can